 A basic daily schedule will be followed that includes physical and team building activities, arts and crafts, a daily snack, and homework time.
 Please note that snacks will not be provided by Kids’ Zone.
 Please pack an afterschool snack for your child daily.
 Also, please send them with a reusable water bottle.
 Schedules will vary based on the needs of children and space available.
 Kids’ Zone is available before school from 6:30 – 8:00 am and after school from 2:15 – 6:00 pm.
 For more information, please call 630-232-4542.

 Registration for the upcoming school year is always in the Geneva Park District’s Spring Program Guide, available in late February.

-Registration for Kids’ Zone may be done in-person, by mail, or by fax.
+Registration for Kids’ Zone may be done in-person, by mail, e-mail, or by fax.
 Online and phone registration are NOT available.

 A $50 non-refundable registration fee per participant is due at time of registration.